Skip to Content

 Enrolling Your Ideal Student

-Anyone with a twitter account can craft content and share it with a broad audience.
+Anyone with an X (formerly known as Twitter) account can craft content and share it with a broad audience.
 Creating effective content – meaning content that compels your desired audience to engage with you or your business – is much more challenging.

 This is especially true in the higher education sector.
-Winning the attention of prospective college students is difficult, particularly as skepticism about the value of college degrees grows.
+Winning the attention of prospective college students is difficult, particularly with shifting demographics and rising skepticism of a degree's value.
 Higher education is an expensive, life-changing, daunting commitment.

-How can web content make your school the clear, best choice to prospective students?
+How can web content break through those barriers and make your school the clear, best choice to prospective students?
 Here are some tips.

 Content Strategy Basics: Serve Your Audience